iBug/iBug-source/_posts/2022/2022-05-25-programming-24-game.md

 ## Postface

-The *4 Numbers* website provides a comprehensive list of all 1362 solvable quadruples from 1 to 13 (i.e. formed with a standard 52-card set).
+The *4 Numbers* website provides [a comprehensive list][4nums-list] of all 1362 solvable quadruples from 1 to 13 (i.e. formed with a standard 52-card set).
 Just grab the page and do some HTML processing, and a good test suite is readily available.

 [Here][gist-cpp]’s the final version of the C++ code.
 It gives solutions to 1362 test cases where all of them are identical to those on the *4 Numbers* website.